What Does Mosaic Embryo Mean?

-A mosaic embryo is a term used to refer to an embryo that carries both chromosomally normal (euploid) and abnormal (aneuploid) cells as identified during preimplantation genetic screening (PGS) as part of an in vitro fertilization process.
+A mosaic embryo is a term used to refer to an embryo that carries both chromosomally normal (euploid) and abnormal (aneuploid) cells as identified during preimplantation genetic testing for aneuploidy (PGT-A) as part of an in vitro fertilization (IVF) process.

 Because a mosaic embryo contains a portion of abnormal cells, there is a risk of miscarriage or abnormal birth.
 Therefore, some fertility experts do not favor transferring mosaic embryos.

 Typically during screening, embryos are either classified as normal or abnormal.
 However, in a very few cases, a unique kind of embryos called mosaic embryos develop after fertilization, possibly due to a mistake in cell division or even possibly repairatively.